Pages

 Have your butcher prepare a small whole turkey breast by removing the bone, keeping the 2 sides intact, attached by the skin.
 Butterfly the thicker parts of the meat so that the turkey breast is even in thickness.

 Working on a large cutting board, lay out the turkey breast, opening it up like a book, skin-side down.
 Sprinkle evenly with kosher salt, black pepper and 1/4 cup olive oil.
 Tear the olives into pieces, distributing over the 2 sides of turkey.
 Add half of the sprigs of tarragon, thyme and rosemary to one side; top the herbs with the lemon slices.
 Close the "book" placing the herb-less side over the side with the herbs and lemon slices to cover them.
 Sprinkle the outside with salt, black pepper.
 Using butcher twine, tie the two sides together to keep it closed, containing the herbs, olives and lemons.
 Place the bundled turkey breast into a zip-top bag.
 Add 1/2 cup olive oil, 3 tablespoons red wine vinegar and the remaining sprigs of herbs.
-Marinate in the refrigerator over night.
+Marinate in the refrigerator overnight.

 Next day, remove the bundled turkey breast and loose herbs from the bag; discard the bag.
 Allow the turkey breast to sit at room temperature for 30 minutes.
 Preheat the oven to 375 degrees.